sceary-expert/sceary-expert/README.md

 # 🏄‍♂️ Dhananjoy Dey

-**`Digital Craftsman (Developer/Creator)`**
+**`Digital Craftsman (Crafting exceptional digital experiences)`**
 <br/><br/>
-Hey, I'm an Open Source Developer and Have good programming skills, knowledge of web programming and databases, and know the the Git version control system .
+Hey, I am passionate full-stack developer skilled in Golang, React, and MongoDB.
 I have perseverance and a capacity for solving problems and seeking information independently.